 I’ve also added tested recipe with dark chocolate chips in the bars or thick ganache topping.
 I’ve included both options for the chocolate lovers out there.
-The results are a healthy snack reminiscent of Reese’s peanut butter cups – delicious!
+The results are a healthy snack reminiscent of Reese’s peanut butter cups that is delicious!

-Best of all, this peanut butter oatmeal bars recipe requires just 8 ingredients – most of which are pantry staples, and the bars can be prepped in around 10 minutes.
+These no bake peanut butter oatmeal bars recipe require just 8 ingredients most of which are pantry staples.

-- Almonds: The almonds will be processed into flour, so feel free to use about 1 1/4 cups store-bought almond flour if you have it.
+• Almonds: The almonds will be processed into almond flour, so feel free to use about 1 1/4 cups store-bought almond flour if you have it.
 For substitutions, check the FAQs.

-- Sweetener: Honey (non-vegan), brown rice syrup (decreased GI), or date syrup will work best.
-You can also use maple syrup, though as it’s not quite as ‘sticky,’ the peanut butter oat bars may be slightly more fragile.
+• Sweetener: Honey, brown rice syrup, or date syrup will work best.
+You can also use maple syrup, though as it’s not quite as sticky, the peanut butter oatmeal bars may be slightly more fragile.

-- Chocolate Chips: I like to use either semi-sweet, dark, or even sugar-free chocolate chips.
-Take these from snack to dessert with healthy chocolate frosting instead!
+• Chocolate Chips: I like to use either semi-sweet, dark, or even sugar-free chocolate chips.

-- Flavorings: I used a combination of cinnamon, pure vanilla extract, and salt to flavor these no bake peanut butter bars.
+• Flavorings: I used a combination of cinnamon, pure vanilla extract, and salt to flavor these no bake peanut butter oatmeal bars.

 Recipe Variations

-- Dried fruit: Instead of, or alongside, the chocolate chips, you could add some finely chopped dried fruit to the no bake chocolate peanut butter oatmeal bars.
+• Dried fruit: Instead of, or alongside, the chocolate chips, you could add some finely chopped dried fruit to the no bake peanut butter oatmeal bars.
 I suggest raisins, craisins, or blueberries as my top picks.

 How to Make No Bake Peanut Butter Bars